weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 ### GCS (Google Cloud Storage)

-Use the `backup-gcs` module to enable backing up to and restoring from any Google Cloud Storage.
+Use the `backup-gcs` module to enable backing up to and restoring from any Google Cloud Storage bucket.

 To enable the module set the following environment variable: